Skip to Content

 A beam of crackling energy streaks toward a creature within range.
 Make a ranged spell attack against the target.
 On a hit, the target takes 1d10 force damage.

-The spell creates more than one beam when you reach higher levels: two beams at 5th level, three beams at 11th level, and four beams at 17th level.
+The spell creates more than one beam when you reach higher levels: two beams at the 5th level, three beams at the 11th level, and four beams at the 17th level.
 You can direct the beams at the same target or at different ones.
 Make a separate attack roll for each beam.

 Looking simply at the rules, this cantrip follows the general similarities between most damage cantrips.
 It takes an Action to cast, it requires only Verbal (V) and Somatic (S) components, it has an Instantaneous duration, and it takes the form of a spell attack roll.

-Spell attack rolls are always calculated as the total of your spellcasting modifier (which will most likely, but not always be Charisma, given that this is a Warlock cantrip) + your proficiency bonus.
+Spell attack rolls are always calculated as the total of your spellcasting modifier (which will most likely, but not always, be Charisma, given that this is a Warlock cantrip) + your proficiency bonus.

-Why Eldritch Blast is Unique
+Why Eldritch Blast Is Unique

 This spell breaks the mold somewhat in how it scales with level.
-All damage cantrips scale at 5th, 11th, and 17th levels, but this usually takes the form of an extra damage die.
+All damage cantrips scale at the 5th, 11th, and 17th levels, but this usually takes the form of an extra damage die.

-However, eldritch blast is unique in that instead of adding another die, the caster instead gets to make another attack roll.
+However, Eldritch Blast is unique in that instead of adding another die, the caster instead gets to make another attack roll.

 While this might not seem like a huge difference given that it will do the same damage as a single attack cantrip if all attacks are made against the same target.